OpenPrinting/cups/README.md

 Introduction
 ------------

-OpenPrinting CUPS is a standards-based, open source printing system for Linux® and other Unix®-like operating systems.
+OpenPrinting CUPS is the most current version of CUPS, a standards-based, open source printing system for Linux® and other Unix®-like operating systems.
 CUPS supports printing to:

 - [AirPrint™][1] and [IPP Everywhere™][2] printers,
 - Network and local (USB) printers with Printer Applications, and